77.6 F

 “Oftentimes there is an interaction necessary, and that interaction sometimes is around the fact that there are elements that people have filed for that ‘t qualify for individual assistance,” Youngkin said.
 “Sometimes we just need to speak with people and let them know that so that they can get their application correct.”

-One example of a request that isn’t eligible for recovery funding is the cost of food in a refrigerator that was lost, Youngkin said. payments that exceed what the Federal Emergency Management Agency aid would cover also nixes federal assistance.
+One example of a request that isn’t eligible for recovery funding is the cost of in a refrigerator that was lost, Youngkin said.
+Insurance payments that exceed what the Federal Emergency Management Agency aid would cover also nixes federal assistance.
 Sometimes officials just need more information.

 “If you’re getting a phone call from a 202 number, which is (the area code for) , Washington D.C. area, and you keep hitting no, chances are it could be an inspector that’s trying to call you or an applicant service assistant that’s trying to help you get your registration complete,” said FEMA Federal Coordinating Officer Timothy Phiel.
 “If you get a letter, consider that an invitation to come back to our (disaster recovery center).
 Please come back and see us.”